EBISPOT/diachron_OLS/README.md

 When building the Archive service, you will need to edit the file: archive/diachron-archive/archive-web-services/src/main/resources/virt-connection.properties with your Virtuoso server properties.
 The "virtuoso-bulk-load-path" is the where the archiver will store the ontology versions.
 Make sure it is added at the "DirsAllowed" field on the virtuoso.ini file.

 ##### Change Detection service
 When building the Change Detection service, you will need to edit the file: detection_repair_maven/src/main/resources/config.properties.
-You need to replace the Repository properties to your Virtuoso server properties.
+You need to replace the **Repository_** properties with your Virtuoso server properties.
 You also need to edit the **Simple_Changes_Folder** field to point to the folder where you have placed the files found here: detection_repair_maven/sparql/ontological/simple_changes/with_assoc/

 ### Running the OLS crawler